michelleg06/m-gonzalezamador.com/teaching.md

 I enjoy teaching quantitative methods for the social sciences.

 ##### Master of Public Policy and Human Development, UNU-MERIT
-* Video-ecturer for Introduction to Data Science and Statistics, STATA software
+* Video-lecturer for Introduction to Data Science and Statistics, STATA software
 * Tutorial teaching of various subjects, including
   * Introduction to Data Science and Statistics
   * Public Policy Analysis (Impact Evaluation and Experiments)
   * Regression Analysis I and II (linear models, non-linear models, panel data, and IV models)
   * Advanced Quantitative track (multinomial, censored, and MLE models)
-  * Compilers
-  *

 ##### Economics and Management of Information, School of Business and Economics, Maastricht University
 * Tutorial teaching of
   * Network Economics, R and Rstudio software

 ##### Institutional Teaching and Workshops
 * Tutorial teaching of